SalihMezraoui/ShopNook/README.md

-# ShopNook: E-Commerce Shopping Cart Application
+# ShopNook: E-Commerce Web Application with Angular and Spring Boot

 ## Overview
 **ShopNook** is a user-friendly e-commerce shopping cart application developed using **Spring Boot** for the backend and **Angular** for the frontend.
 Customers can browse products, add items to their shopping cart, and securely complete their transactions.
 The application integrates a **MySQL** database for managing user data, product inventory, and order history, while **Stripe API** ensures secure payment processing.
 The application also includes advanced security features with **JWT-based authentication**, **OAuth2**, **OpenID Connect**, and **Okta** for user authentication and authorization.